markovmodel/molPX/doc/source/index.rst

     >>> python setup.py install

-QUICK START
+Quick Start
 =============

     >>> cd projX/notebooks
     >>> jupyter notebook Projection_Explorer.ipynb

-should put you in front of an ipython notebook explaining the basic functionality.
+should put you in front of a jupyter notebook explaining the basic functionality.

-DOCUMENTATION
+Documentation
 ==============
 You can build html documentation by issuing